harendra-kumar/concise-haskell/language/12-composing-functions.rst

 applying them to some values.
 However we can combine function together and create new functions, without applying them to values.
 We can pass functions to functions and return functions from functions.
-A function is like a pipe and we can joing many of them to create an aribtrarily complex network of pipelines.
+A function is like a pipe and we can join many of them to create an aribtrarily complex network of pipelines.
 This is very powerful and modular way to compose programs.

 Functions as Transformations